ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/GATHERING INFORMATION.md

 core-rtr01 show inventory: {'module_name': {'0/0/CPU0': {'descr': 'Route Processor type (16, 0)', 'pid': 'IOSXRV', 'vid': 'V01',
 'sn': 'N/A'}}}
 ```
-## ERROR GATHERING INFO "ASA"
+# FIRST ISSUE IN GATHERING INFORMATION OF "ASA" (edge-firewall01)

-In this type of scenario is necesary to user regular expresion (RegEx), str.find(), TextFSM.
+In this scenario, we have an exception exceptions.SchemaMissingKeyError happend when a specified schema key is missing from a parsed output.

 ```bash
 Gatherin show version from device edge-firewall01